 When it comes to south India temples, the state of Tamil Nadu dominates with its many ancient, towering Dravidian masterpieces, many with brightly painted sculptures on their gopuram (towers).
 These temples, which display some of India's greatest temple architecture, are the backbone of Tamil culture.
-Here are eight places to find magnificent south India temples.
+Here are nine places to find magnificent south India temples.
 Many of these places have more than just the one temple, so do look around!

 Ancient Madurai in Tamil Nadu is home to the most impressive and important temple in south India --the Meenakshi Temple.
 If you only see one south Indian temple, this temple should be it.
 The temple complex covers 15 acres, and has 4,500 pillars and 12 towers -- it's massive!
 Most astonishing of all is its many sculptures.
 The 12 day Chithirai Festival, featuring a reenacted celestial wedding of the temple's god and goddess, is held in Madurai during April each year.

 Thanjavur emerged as the stronghold of Tamil culture in the eleventh century, with Chola King Raja Raja I at the helm.
 The Cholas built more than 70 temples in Thanjavur, with the most outstanding one being the Brihadeswara Temple (known as the Big Temple).
 Its importance is acknowledged by the fact that it's now a UNESCO World Heritage site.
 The temple, which turned 1,000 years old in 2010, is a symbol of the unrivaled power and might of the Cholas.
 It's also one of the oldest temples dedicated to Lord Shiva in India.
 Constructed solely out of stone, its dome rises to over 60 meters, and the passage around the sanctum is adorned with Chola frescoes.